 Hamburg Fair

-Hamburger Dom: The largest folk festival in Northern Germany
+Hamburg Dom: The largest folk festival in Northern Germany.

 The Hamburger Dom is a traditional folk festival that takes place three times a year on the Heiligengeistfeld in the St. Pauli district.
 With its three events – the Spring Dom, Summer Dom, and Winter Dom – it attracts millions of visitors each year and offers a diverse mix of rides, culinary offerings, and entertainment programs.